 - OK, your cheese is basically ready!
 Now preheat the oven to 350 degrees F and lightly grease a baking sheet.
 Plop cheese onto sheet and bake for 25-30 minutes, until golden and firm.
 Remove from oven and let cool.
 See photo above for shaping example.

-- While your cheese is baking you can start the lentils.
+- While your cheese is baking you can start the vegan lentil salad.
 Bring water and lentils to a boil along with garlic, lemon peel, bay leaves, salt and pepper.
 Turn heat down to medium low and simmer uncovered for 25 minutes, until water is absorbed.
 Be sure to check at the 20 min mark (you don’t want lentils to get mushy).
 Stir a few times so they do not stick to the pan.

 - Remove lentils from stove and using a spoon, pick out bay leaves, larger garlic pieces, and lemon peel.
 Add lentils to a large bowl along with tomatoes, cucumber, red pepper, parsley, and cilantro.